heiner/heiner.github.com/_drafts/random-samples.md

 $$O(1)$$ lookup of the $$i$$th element but require $$O(N)$$ deletions, while hash maps _might_ allow for $$O(1)$$ deletions but looking up the $$i$$th element costs $$O(N)$$.
-Hash maps generally are somewhat overused by many programmers due to their convenience.
+Hash maps generally are somewhat overused due to their convenience.
 Some candidates have a really hard time giving them up for this problem.

 ### Swapping to the end